Brian Baldwin: Background

 Brian Keith Baldwin was born in Charlotte, North Carolina in 1958.
 As a teenager, he got into trouble with the law.
 In March 1977 he was serving time in a juvenile facility in western North Carolina for stealing a car.
-On March 12, at age 18, he escaped with Edward Dean Horsley, Jr (known as Ed Dean, August 25, 1957 – February 16, 1996), then age 19, who had been convicted of armed robbery, a felony during which a police officer was shot.
+On March 12, at age 18, he escaped with Edward Dean Horsley Jr (known as Ed Dean, August 25, 1957 – February 16, 1996), then age 19, who had been convicted of armed robbery, a felony during which a police officer was shot.

 Events

 In March 1977, Naomi Rolon, a 16-year-old white girl, was driving in Hudson, North Carolina across town to visit her father in a hospital.
 She apparently picked up Baldwin and Horsley, who were hitchhiking.
 They robbed and stabbed her, raped her, and confined her to the car.
 They drove 40 hours with her in the trunk, traveling across state lines to Monroe County, Alabama.
 Horsley went off in the car with Rolon, returning alone.
 She was killed on March 14, 1977.
 The police found Rolon's body and car beside a rural road in Monroe County.

-The next day, March 15, the pair stole a truck in nearby Wilcox County, Alabama, where they were captured and arrested after a high-speed case by county police.
+The next day, March 15, the pair stole a truck in nearby Wilcox County, Alabama, where they were captured and arrested after a high-speed chase by county police.
 They both gave statements at the Wilcox County jail.
 Baldwin later said that he was beaten and tortured there, finally confessing to the murder of Rolon to end the punishment.
 Neither man was advised of his rights, including right to counsel, nor was either allowed to contact family.

 They were taken to court in Monroe County, where Rolon had been found.
 They were each indicted for aggravated robbery and murder.
 This combination of charges amounted to capital crime; each man was thus eligible for the state's mandatory death penalty if convicted.
 The presiding judge at trial would hold a sentencing hearing to determine if there were mitigating circumstances to reduce the penalty.
 Each was tried separately.

 Horsley confessed to the murder of Rolon; he was executed for first-degree murder in 1996.